reconbot/rough-edges/README.md

 ![fit](serialport-unit-tests.png)

-^ Kept breaking on me
+^ it kept breaking on me and I wanted it to stop
+"Cant test this because it's hardware."

 ---